-The function retrieves logical coordinates, filter mask, size and address in the file of the chunk specified by index.
+The function retrieves offset coordinates, filter mask, size and address in the file of the chunk specified by index.
 The chunk belongs to a set of chunks that have nonempty intersection with dataset’s file space selection specified by fspace_id.
+If the queried chunk doesn’t exist in the file, the size will be set to 0 and address to HADDR_UNDEF.
+Value pointed by filter_mask will not be modified.
+NULL can be passed in for any OUT parameters.

 Parameters: